fChristenson/QA_assist/README.md

 Script to help out with filling in form input fields with test data
 ## Usage

+Copy paste the bookmarklet and add it as the url of a bookmark in your browser.
+To start it simply click the bookmark when you are on the webpage you want to use it on.

 Keymap:
 * n: Random name
 * c: Random creditcard number